30-minute lesson: $30.00

 Tuition for the following month is due at the final lesson of the current month.
 Lessons are offered weekly during the months of August through May.
 June lessons are offered upon request.
 The studio is closed for the month of July.

-Lessons are held either at the student’s residence, their public school, or Capital University Conservatory of Music.
+Lessons are held either at the student’s residence or their school.

 All students must be vaccinated against COVID-19 if eligible.
 All local and federal guidelines will be followed.